Access Your Student ID

 In the past we used student Social Security numbers as student identification numbers.
 Now, in order to protect your Social Security number (SSN), the Student Information System (SIS) uses a random primary identifier for your records called your Student ID.

-Find your Student ID on OneStart.
+Find your Student ID in the Student Center.

 - Locate the Personal Information section, and click Demographic Data.

 - Your 10-digit (Student) ID is located under the Demographic Information header.

 If you require technical assistance with OneStart, please contact the IT Support Center at firstname.lastname@example.org.